 - Get organized to ensure a smooth process: A successful move relies on good preparation.
 Create a home inventory, gather your important documents into one place, and understand the full range of services available—like packing and storage—to build a moving plan that works for you.

-What Exactly Is a Long-Distance Move?
+What Counts as a Long-Distance Move?

 So, you’re planning a big move.
 But what makes it a “long-distance” one?
 Generally, the moving industry considers any relocation over 400 miles to be long-distance.
 Think of it this way: if your drive takes more than a single day, you’re likely in long-distance territory.
 But it’s not just about the miles on the odometer.
 A long-distance move involves more complex logistics, planning, and coordination than a simple cross-town hop.